 In-store dining → palm leaf plates, bamboo trays

-Events → biodegradable straws, elegant cutlery
+Events → biodegradable straws, elegant cutlery, custom printed bowls

 By branding need: